 Freedom.
 It isn’t once, to walk out / under the Milky Way, feeling the rivers / of light, the fields of dark — / freedom is daily, prose-bound, routine / remembering.
 Putting together, inch by inch / the starry worlds / From all the lost collections. (‘For Memory’ by Adrienne Rich)

-I will be working in silence on the edges of the day, and as a visitor to Pells Pool you are warmly invited to keep me company in my labour, and in any way that feels interesting for you to do.
-You may choose to share my silent time and the noises that come to us.
-Or you might talk and I will listen: What you say may then go into the work itself.
-There will be a Japanese folding album beside me upon which you are welcome to make your own marks: Tell me: When did you feel most wild and free?
+I did my work in silence on the edges of the day, but visitors to Pells Pool were warmly invited to keep me company in my labour, and in any way that felt interesting for them to do.
+Some chose to share my silent time and the noises that came to us.
+Other talked and I listened: What they said then went into the work itself.
+Tell me, I asked: When did you feel most wild and free?
 In body?
 Your mind?
 When did you last write at length?
 Did you ever?
 For whom?
 How does it feel – you, in your swim-clothes, out of doors, with a pen, in this communal here and now?
-I will have books beside me: With these too you are welcome to sit and be quiet – or read to me.
+And I had books beside me: With these too, swimmers were welcome to sit and be quiet – or read to me.